-OR plot your journey to these sites and activities along the new Massachusetts Whale Trail!
+Check back in early 2020 for a list of events and experiences!
+OR plot your journey at any time to these sites and activities along the new Massachusetts Whale Trail!

 Perhaps one of the best ways to truly immerse yourself in Cape Cod Maritime Days is to check out our Maritime Meandering Tours of Cape Cod - four self-guided maritime itineraries that you can download for each region of the Cape.
 Sites are numbered to suggest a trail to follow, but are by no means all the maritime sites you will find along the way.
 So pull them apart and customize them to fill your day!
 Special thanks to CARE for the Cape and Islands and the MA Cultural Council for their support in putting these together.